-Now, sadness and depression and pain are the emotions that most people feel but are afraid to share or let out.
-Society has pushed the idea of “get over it and keep going” so much that there is a terrible stigma about not being good enough or strong enough if you feel these things.
+Now, sadness, depression and pain are the emotions that most people feel but are afraid to share or let out.
+Society has pushed the idea of “get over it and keep going” to the point that there is a terrible stigma about not being good enough or strong enough if you feel these things.
 And yet, these are things we all feel at times.
-Some more so than others.
-And this is not trying to say being depressed is the same as having depression.
-I do not want to minimize the effects of mental disorders, or the importance of treating them, in any way.
+Some of us feel it more so than others.
+And this is not trying to say being depressed at the moment, or circumstantially, is the same as having depression.
+I do not want to minimize the effects of mental disorders or the importance of treating them in any way.
 But what I am wanting to stress is that having either is completely okay.
 And again, even the gods felt sadness.
 In one Egyptian myth, humans were a result of the sorrowful tears of the creator god falling to the earth.
 In Christian mythos, upon hearing of the death of Lazarus and seeing the people mourning for him, “Jesus Wept”.
 In Yoruba traditions, and others derived from it, Oshun is known for beauty and sexuality.
 But that’s not all.
-She dances, and sings, and flirts, but then she weeps because the world and the people in it are not as beautiful and wonderful as she knows they can be.
+She dances, and sings, and flirts; but then she weeps because the world and the people in it are not as beautiful and wonderful as she knows they can be.
 She weeps for the world around her.
 In Norse mythology, we’re told that Freyja cries tears of gold weeping for her lost love.
 In the story of Freyr’s marriage to Gerda, we see him go into a full depressive state longing for her.
 He would not eat or drink or even get out of bed and do his daily routine because of this sadness.
 Freyja’s loss was from her own wandering and material desire.
-Freyr’s episode wasn’t even mourning death, or loss or anything of that nature.
-It was “I’m depressed that I can’t have that pretty woman I saw”.
+Freyr’s episode wasn’t even mourning death, or loss, or anything of that nature.
+It was simply a case of “I’m depressed that I can’t have that pretty woman I saw”.
 And yet, no one shames any of these deities for their crying and sadness.
 In fact, in most cases people tried to help them express their feelings and then help them feel better.
 There was no shame in having these feelings.
 It was not wrong to feel.
 Just don’t let it consume you to your own detriment.
 And even when they did get that sad, like Freyr did, the others still comforted instead of shaming.
 They cared and worried for them.
 It was not viewed as weak or wrong.
-Even in Christianity, the feelings were not the “sin”, it was holding on to them to the point of acting negatively because of it.
+Even in Christianity, negative feelings were not the “sin”, it was holding on to them to the point of acting negatively because of it that made it bad.
 The same is true with us pagans.
-There is nothing wrong with having or even expressing these feelings so long as we don’t dwell on them to the point of causing a problem, and don’t harm innocent people over it.
+There is nothing wrong with having or expressing these feelings as long as we don’t dwell on them to the point of causing a problem, and don’t harm innocent people over it.
 Yes it often needs healed and released.
 But how can it be released if you bottle it all up and don’t let it out?
 We as a society need to stop shaming people for these feelings.
 And honestly, if we let people express these feelings more often, they wouldn’t get pinned up to the point that it is so overwhelming to begin with.
-Often times, people wouldn’t go untreated for depression and mental disorders so long if we weren’t shamed for admitting that we have these emotions.
-So when it comes to our feelings, instead of stuffing them down, let it out.
-If someone shames you for it, look for those who don’t.
+Often times, people wouldn’t go untreated for depression and mental disorders for so long if we, as a society, weren’t shamed for admitting that we have these emotions.
+So when it comes to your feelings, instead of stuffing them down, let it out.
+If someone shames you for it, find those who don’t.
 Find your people.
 If you can’t find anyone, go to the gods.
 Go to the gods anyway.
 Let it out.
 And when you feel these feelings, instead of shaming yourself for it, try to remember…. even the gods cry.